 The law relating to personal injury is complicated and ever-changing and each case brings its own individual circumstances.
 Your claim will invariably be against an insurance company who will be experienced in defending themselves against claims such as yours and will have the resources to put up a strong defence.

-If you let YouClaim handle your claim, we will appoint an expert solicitor from the Law Society Personal Injury panel that specialises in the particular area of law relevant to your case.
+If you let YouClaim handle your case, we will appoint an expert solicitor who specialises in the particular area of law relevant to your case.
 You will have the best possible representation to get you the compensation you deserve.

 The amount of compensation you are likely to receive depends on a number of factors, including:

 If your case is successful you will usually receive compensation for your pain and suffering and any financial losss, which may include loss of earnings, damaged clothing, medical bills and travel expenses.